onap/vnfrqts-requirements/docs/Chapter7.rst

 The target direction for VNF interfaces is to employ APIs that are implemented utilizing standardized messaging and modeling protocols over standardized transports.
-Migrating to a virtualized environment presents a tremendous opportunity to eliminate the need for proprietary interfaces for vendor equipment while removing the traditional boundaries between Network Management Systems and Element Management Systems.
+Migrating to a virtualized environment presents a tremendous opportunity to eliminate the need for proprietary interfaces for VNF provider equipment while removing the traditional boundaries between Network Management Systems and Element Management Systems.
 Additionally, VNFs provide the ability to instrument the networking applications by creating event records to test and monitor end-to-end data flow through the network, similar to what physical or virtual probes provide without the need to insert probes at various points in the network.
-The VNF vendors must be able to provide the aforementioned set of required data directly to the ONAP collection layer using standardized interfaces.
+The VNF providers must be able to provide the aforementioned set of required data directly to the ONAP collection layer using standardized interfaces.

 Data Model for Event Records